foxzool/bevy_fog_of_war/README.md

 ## Features

-- 2D fog of war with smooth transitions
+- 2D fog of war with smooth transitions and customizable colors.
-- Multiple dynamic light sources
+- Support for multiple dynamic vision sources with various shapes.
-- Adjustable fog density and color
-- Explored area tracking with configurable visibility
+- Explored area tracking, with options for how explored areas remain visible.
-- Camera movement controls
+- Chunk-based map processing for efficient updates, suitable for large maps.
+- Snapshot system for persisting explored fog data.
+- Highly configurable via the `FogMapSettings` resource.
-- Efficient GPU-based implementation using WGSL shaders
+- Efficient GPU-based implementation using WGSL compute shaders.

 ## Usage

 To use `bevy_fog_of_war` in your project, follow these steps:

+(You can import most commonly used items via `use bevy_fog_of_war::prelude::*;`)

 1.  **Add the plugin to your app:**